Sione Po'uha: 2009

-Pouha went into the 2009 season as the back-up defensive tackle.
+Po'uha went into the 2009 season as the back-up defensive tackle.
 Six games into the season, the Jets lost Pro Bowl starter Kris Jenkins who suffered a torn ACL.
-The injury would thrust Pouha into the spotlight as he became the team's starting nose tackle, starting the team's next thirteen games.
-Pouha achieved multiple career highs, starting a career-high fourteen games and making a career 61 tackles, 34 of which were solo.
-Pouha and teammate Mike DeVito helped improve the rushing defense from twenty-first to fourth overall in the NFL.
+The injury would thrust Po'uha into the spotlight as he became the team's starting nose tackle, starting the team's next thirteen games.
+Po'uha recorded multiple career highs, starting a career-high fourteen games and making a career 61 tackles, 34 of which were solo.
+Po'uha and teammate Mike DeVito helped improve the rushing defense from twenty-first to fourth overall in the NFL.
 Pouha and the team entered the postseason until falling against the Indianapolis Colts in the AFC Championship.

 2010

-Pouha started the first game of the 2010 season alongside a returning Kris Jenkins.
+Po'uha started the first game of the 2010 season alongside a returning Kris Jenkins.
 Six plays into the team's Monday night home opener against the Baltimore Ravens, Jenkins once again suffered a season-ending torn ACL.
 Pouha, again, assumed Jenkins' role as nose tackle alongside teammates Mike DeVito and Howard Green.
 Pouha was considered to be an excellent run-stopper and, as the season progressed, the team liked to see Pouha more involved in pass-rushing and getting to the quarterback.
 Pouha and the Jets made the postseason for the second straight year but lost to the Pittsburgh Steelers in the AFC Championship.

 2011

-In Week 14 of the 2011 NFL season, Pouha tackled running back Jackie Battle in the end zone for a safety vs the Kansas City Chiefs.
+In Week 14 of the 2011 NFL season, Po'uha tackled running back Jackie Battle in the end zone for a safety vs the Kansas City Chiefs.
 The Jets finished 8-8 that year.